FengZhang-git/EJSC/README.md

 Code for

 Liu, H., Zhang, F., Zhang, X.T., Zhao, S.Y., & Zhang, X.C.(2021, November).
 An Explicit-Joint and Supervised-Contrastive Learning Framework for Few-Shot Intent Classification and Slot Filling.
-In Findings of the 2021 Conference on Empirical Methods in Natural Language Processing(*long paper*, Findings of EMNLP)
+In Findings of the 2021 Conference on Empirical Methods in Natural Language Processing (EMNLP) (long paper), November 2021.

 ## Platform